The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh4.googleusercontent.com/5vylxKrqc2c9uKOukqIJQ6vapIum9EwgpSGme9rM5jet15TErxlYqxysigXrgkvVqesnFnghYkp0Yw6pFoSGnr1LIGWif0XetXumOYMGgQ6mhIE-SWnPxd0m_Zto46MdPRwDvxkB)

-Presence of Mind is your first exclusive WHM ability and it acts as an accelerator for all of your spells.
-Presence of Mind allows you to do damage, heal, and generally execute all your abilities 20% faster.
+Presence of Mind is your first exclusive WHM ability and it decreases your GCD and cast times by 20% for 15s, allowing you to do a bit more damage every 2.5 mins.

 **\[Lvl 35] Regen**

 ![](https://lh3.googleusercontent.com/LlQCTUXWvO985IU-1PFC2BS8QWTikWoI0INgyzhaCvD2WRb43-hnzAgna2uW6_rHiV155VDOyoYCZ1e-38OWLazDTPO1au8qnRCKwqlVz2x9gCbonCnHI_9DaCyY4bWQQN79FK3l)

-Regen is amazing.
-Placing this spell on your Tank during dungeons can almost single-handedly heal them, that’s just how good it is.
+Regen heals for a cure potency of 200 every 3 seconds for 18s.
+Regen is your go-to tank upkeep spell for a long while; placing this spell on your Tank during dungeons can almost single-handedly heal them.

-Regen heals for a cure potency of 200 every 3 seconds.
 Combine this with a general upkeep of casting Cure II whenever your Tank does take enough damage and it’s nigh unstoppable.

 **\[Lvl 40] Cure III**